vinayak323/botframework-sdk/Orchestrator/docs/NLRModels.md

 # Prebuilt Language Models

 Prebuilt language models have been trained towards more sophisticated tasks for both monolingual as well as multilingual scenarios, including intent prediction and entity extraction.
-Entity extraction is currently experimental and not yet for production use.
+Entity extraction is currently experimental and not yet readt for production use.

-The public preview of Orchestrator includes the following prebuilt language models available in [versions repository][2].
+The following prebuilt language models are now available in [versions repository][2].

 See the [References](#references) section for technical descriptions of the AI technology behind the models .